alicexue/Final-Project2/README.md

         loaded images to code and set up play screen. worked on tinting of images.
 (EX)

 6/5/15: worked on tinting images (AXE) got graphical setup of game to work where all of the displaying cards are face up and in the correct positions

+6/6/15: worked on loading card images and tinting face down cards